Process Optimisation in the Mining Industry

 Metrology Techniques Enable Broad Analysis

-The University of Glasgow used a combination of techniques, including Chemistry’s X-ray diffraction (XRD) to identify mineral phases, ISAAC’s scanning electron microscopy (SEM) and KNC’s focused ion beam (FIB) milling and transmission electron microscopy (TEM) to characterise the textural and structural features of minerals that might impact their behaviour during processing, and a Frantz isodynamic separator for magnetic separation.These bundled, complementary techniques, backed by the University’s analytical and interpretative expertise, enabled the project to be delivered successfully.
+The University of Glasgow used a combination of techniques, including Chemistry’s X-ray diffraction (XRD) to identify mineral phases, GEMS’s scanning electron microscopy (SEM) and KNC’s focused ion beam (FIB) milling and transmission electron microscopy (TEM) to characterise the textural and structural features of minerals that might impact their behaviour during processing, and a Frantz isodynamic separator for magnetic separation.These bundled, complementary techniques, backed by the University’s analytical and interpretative expertise, enabled the project to be delivered successfully.

 Expertise Supports Customer Process Improvements

 After completing mineralogical, textural, and particle size analyses, Glasgow University was able to propose some simple and relatively inexpensive adjustments to existing processing technologies that could have a major impact in improving tantalum recovery.

 Download the full Process Optimisation in the Miming Industry case study.